HMKnapp/spotify-ripper/README.md

 #### Ubuntu / Debian

-> Note that if installing onto RetroPie, `libav-tools`, `faac`, and `libfdk-aac-dev` are not available through the official raspbian sources.
+> If installing onto RetroPie, `libav-tools`, `faac`, and `libfdk-aac-dev` are not available through the official raspbian sources.
 These will have to be installed manually.

 ```
 # FLAC